VICIWUOHA/dataops-ci-cd/README.md

 ## Getting Started with Github Actions for your CI/CD Process

-- You need a .github folder with a workflows/ directory. -> `.github/workflows` Github workflows are declared as .yaml files which are parsed and executed on github runners.
+- Within your branch, You need a .github folder with a workflows/ sub-directory. -> `.github/workflows/` Github workflows are declared as .yaml files which are parsed and executed on github runners.
 In Larger orgs and enterprise accounts, you can decide to use your own self-hosted cloud runners (compute service) to execute the validation commands/scripts in your deployment pipeline.

 - For the sake of this project, Navigate to the dev branch and copy contents of the `.github/workflows/ci_main.yaml` file into your own branch created earlier.

+- Commit your changes and push to your branch.

+        git push -u origin feat-ci

-### FORMATING TO PASS CI/CD Runs
+### FORMATTING TO PASS CI/CD Runs

+- After your push, navigate to the Actions Tab of your repo on github, you should notice some red checks showing failuress of your Jobs.

-- To get our fies properly formatted we would leverage the ruff library for python and the sqlfluff package for sql files See docs in the [References](https://github.com/VICIWUOHA/dataops-ci-cd/blob/90ffb229c01f50c5ce1fd870e537e5a310344b08/README.md#L134) section.
+- To get our files properly formatted to pass the ci tests we would leverage the `ruff` library for python and the `sqlfluff` package for sql files See docs in the [References](https://github.com/VICIWUOHA/dataops-ci-cd?tab=readme-ov-file#references) section.

 - To validate our sql files;